Criminal law

 DUTCH COURT BLOCKS EXTRADITION TO ‘INHUMANE’ UK PRISONS

 In the Netherlands, judges have suspended the extradition of a person wanted inside the UK on suspicion of drug smuggling charges because of concerns that conditions in British jails are “inhumane and degrading.”
-HMP Liverpool, the jail where the suspect is probable to be sent to, turned into pronounced to be rife with violence, pills, and filthy conditions and became concerned with precise Parliamentary dialogue last 12 months.
-The British justice ministry has “strongly refuted” those claims, and the UK government has argued that bad prison conditions aren’t time-honored as a purpose to halt the extradition.
-The UK now can also imply the Dutch court is possibly to consent to the request for extradition.
+HMP Liverpool, the prison where the suspect is probably to be sent, became pronounced rife with violence, pills, and filthy conditions and became concerned with precise Parliamentary dialogue last 12 months.
+The British justice ministry has “strongly refuted” those claims and the UK government has argued that bad prison conditions aren’t time-honored as a purpose to halt the extradition.
+The UK now can also imply the Dutch court may consent to the request for extradition.

 Similar Posts